 - Sign the Australian values statement.

-You must be sponsored by an eligible sponsor who is usually your eligible child.
+Sponsorship for a Parent Visa can be done by an eligible child or the spouse of a child who is an Australian citizen or permanent resident.
 Normally, your child who qualifies to sponsor you would do so.
-However, if your child is under 18, you may receive sponsorship from a community group or eligible relative.
+However, if your child is under 18, you may receive sponsorship from a community group or an eligible relative.
 Additionally, the sponsorship requires DHA (Department of Home Affairs) approval.

-There are other kinds of parent visas you can apply for such as the Contributory Aged Parent visa (subclass 864).
-This visa can be processed faster but it can cost you significantly more than the subclass 804 visa.
+There are other kinds of parent visas you can apply for, such as the Contributory Aged Parent visa (subclass 864).
+This visa can be processed faster, but it can cost you more than the subclass 804 visa.

 Note that the information provided here is a general overview and may not cover all the details and requirements of aged parent visas in Australia.
-We recommend that you consult our migration lawyer to know all the nitty-gritty details of this visa as each individual case will differ.
+Every case is unique, and you might have some conditions that you might want to consider in your application.

-Q: What are the benefits of the Aged Parent Visa?
+Q: What are the benefits of the aged parenting visa?
+How do I know it’s worth getting one?

 - Permanent residency in Australia.